schellenberg/computerscience30/docs/_sources/gettingstarted/loops.rst.txt

       }
     }

-Once you thnk you know what it will do, you can `check your guess by clicking here <https://editor.p5js.org/schellenberg/present/xsaxKiUw8>`_.
+Once you thnk you know what it will do, you can `check your guess for example 2 by clicking here <https://editor.p5js.org/schellenberg/present/xsaxKiUw8>`_.

 Your Turn
 ----------